-Most items may be renewed twice, and will be renewed automatically, unless there is a request outstanding for the item.
+Most items may be renewed twice, and will be renewed automatically, unless another patron has placed a request for the item.

-When the library is closed, items may be returned via the book drop located to the side of the parking lot entrance to the library.
+When the library is closed, items may be returned via the book-drop slot located to the side of the entrance doorway to the library.
 The entrance doorway is on the parking lot side of the building.

 No more overdue fines!